About Carolina Simonazzi

 Psychologist and Credentialed Eating Disorder Clinician (CEDC-MH)

-Carolina is a caring psychologist supporting adults with a wide range of mental health difficulties, helping them overcome challenges, build resilience, and live a more balanced, fulfilling life.
-Her extensive experience spans both public and private mental health sectors across the UK, Italy, and Australia.
+Carolina supports adult clients with a wide range of mental health difficulties, helping them overcome challenges, build resilience, and live a more balanced, fulfilling life and relationships.

-As a Credentialed Eating Disorder Clinician with ANZEAD, Carolina specialises in body image and eating-related concerns, delivering various evidence-based treatments such as CBT-E, CBT-AR, SSCM, FPT, and DBT.
+Carolina offers: CBT-E, CBT-AR, SSCM, Focaly Psychodynamic Therapy (FPT), MANTRA and DBT for eating disorders.
 Carolina works from a Health at Every Size (HAES) perspective, helping clients focus on general wellbeing and self-acceptance rather than weight or appearance.

 Beyond her expertise in eating disorder care, Carolina is passionate about supporting clients through challenges with identity, mood, work, relationships, and major life transitions.
-She has a special interest in providing neurodivergent affirming therapy to clients with ADHD.

 Carolina has general registration as a psychologist at the Australian Health Practitioner Regulation Agency (AHPRA).
 Carolina is a member of and the Australian Psychological Society (APS) and Australian Association of Psychologists inc (AAPi).